0x3327/pq-sap/docs/README.md

 For more detailed explanation of Kyber refer to our paper, Kyber-KEM original paper or Prof. Menezes lectures.

-Our protocol works in both MLWE and RLWE settings.
-Where Kyber and Newhope are underlying key encapsulation mechanisms respecitvely.
+Our protocol works in MLWE and RLWE and LWE setting.
+Where Kyber, Newhope and FrodoKEM are underlying key encapsulation mechanisms respecitvely.

 ![Protocol Diagram](assets/protocol.png)